-- A. Assess the potential impacts to groundwater when reviewing a proposed development that will rely on private onsite wastewater treatment systems. - B. Work cooperatively with providers of public wastewater treatment when reviewing a proposed development that will rely on public sewer service. - C. Encourage the use of alternative wastewater treatment options (i.e., new technologies, group sanitary systems, public sewer, etc.) where appropriate.
+- A. Assess the potential impacts to groundwater when reviewing a proposed development that will rely on private onsite wastewater treatment systems. - B. Encourage the use of alternative wastewater treatment options (i.e., new technologies, group sanitary systems, public sewer, etc.) where appropriate.